resonatehq-examples/example-load-balancing-py/README.md

 There is an upper limit to the first option, and it is a single point of failure if there is only ever one instance running.

 Therefore, the second option tends to be the desired approach, because in theory you can scale the number of instances indefinitely.
-However, this introduces another problem: load balancing — that is, knowing which worker / application node has the capacity to take more work.
+However, this introduces another problem: service discovery and load balancing — that is, knowing which worker / application node has the capacity to take more work.

 But not just that, what happens if a worker / microservice instance crashes after starting claiming work and starting to make progress it.

-How does the system know it needs to recover that work somewhere else?
+How does the system know it needs to recover that work somewhere else, and where to recover it?

-These a common distributed system engineering issues that developers are forced to solve again and again.
+These are distributed system engineering issues that developers are commonly forced to solve again and again.
-And often they are forced to mix messy load balancing and recovery logic in with their application/business level logic, which makes for a very poor developer experience.
+And often they are forced to mix messy service discovery, load balancing, and recovery logic in with their application/business level logic, which makes for a very poor developer experience.

 ## The solution

-Resonate has built-in load balancing and recovery and provides the developer with a simple RPC API and target schema.
+Resonate has built-in service discovery, load balancing, and recovery.
+And it provides the developer with a simple RPC API and target schema to make use of these features.

 In your worker / microservice you can just specify the group that it belongs to: